Synerise/android-sdk/README.md

     </application>
 ```

-#### Campaign banner
+### Campaign banner

+#### Handling app invisibility
-If app was invisible to user (minimized or destroyed) and campaign banner came in - Synerise SDK makes it neat and simple.
+If app was invisible to user (minimized or destroyed) and campaign banner came in -
-Simple push message is presented to the user and launcher activity is fired after click on push.
+simple push message is presented to the user and launcher activity is fired after notification click.<br>
 It is a prefect moment for you to pass this data and SDK will verify whether it is campaign banner
-and if so, banner will be presented within the app.
+and if so, banner will be presented within the app (atop of your activities).<br>
-If your launcher activity last quite longer, check onNewIntent(Intent) implementation below.
+If your launcher activity last quite longer, check `onNewIntent(Intent)` implementation below.
 ```
     @Override
     protected void onCreate(Bundle savedInstanceState) {